Compliance as Code Principles

 - Traceability matrices generated from version control metadata

-Why It Matters: Automated evidence eliminates manual collection overhead, ensures completeness (can't forget to collect), provides tamper-evident audit trail, and enables instant audit responses.
+Why It Matters: Automated evidence eliminates manual collection overhead, ensures completeness, provides tamper-evident audit trail, and enables instant audit responses.

 Architecture: Evidence collection integrates into CD Model at multiple stages (commit, PLTE, production).